SherryLiu3670/MLops_2025_group8/reports/README.md

 >
 > Answer:

 We used available ruleset for linting and formatting our code.
-We have also included sufficient typing to generate docs properly.
+We have also included sufficient typing to aid doc generation.

 ## Version control